Adam Kramer on College Football: Meet the Country's Most Exciting True Freshman

 Moore began his high school career at New Albany High in Indiana before transferring to powerhouse Trinity prior to his junior year.

-Transfer rules deemed Moore ineligible for much of his junior season, but when he returned to the field for the team's final four games playoff games, he made up for lost time, catching 20 passes for 464 yards and nine touchdowns.
+Transfer rules deemed Moore ineligible for much of his junior season, but when he returned to the field for the team's final four games, he made up for lost time, catching 20 passes for 464 yards and nine touchdowns.
 His arrival helped Trinity win the Class 6-A state title.

-And even then there were doubts about a player 247Sports' composite listed as the nation's No. 41 ranked wide receiver in the class of 2018.
+And even then there were doubts about a player 247Sports' composite listed as the nation's No. 41 wide receiver in the class of 2018.

 It wasn't until Moore clocked a blazing 4.33 in the 40-yard dash and posted a 42-inch vertical at The Opening, Nike's mega-recruiting summit, that the coaches stampeded to Trinity.

 After committing and then decommitting from Texas, Moore pledged his commitment to Purdue on national television in January during the U.S. Army All-American Bowl.
-The fact that one of the most coveted playmakers in the country picked a program that had won 16 of its previous 61 games sent a shockwave through the recruiting world.
+The fact that one of the most coveted playmakers in the country picked a program that had won 16 of its previous 61 games sent a shock wave through the recruiting world.

 But Purdue head coach Jeff Brohm, a former Trinity grad, began recruiting Moore long before many others did.
 Couple that with a seven-win season, Brohm's knack for creative play-calling and the vicinity to Moore's hometown, and the receiver was sold.